tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

 To prevent other processes from updating a Message that has been Get-ed, a unique PopReceipt is issued with the GetMessage response.
 Later UpdateMessage and DeleteMessage calls are required to have this PopReceipt to access the item.
 This prevents crosstalk or a Message resurfacing and being picked up by a second worker, then being updated or deleted by the original worker.
 Very handy.

-But wait, I thought this was all to resolve cases where the first system has gone down, why would it try to update that Message again if it&#8217;s down or rebooted?
+But wait, I thought this was all to resolve cases where the first system has gone down, why would it try to update that Message again if it's down or rebooted?

-Setting aside the case where you were persisting the Message Id and PopReceipt somewhere that is accessible when your system un-crashes (don&#8217;t do that), there is one other catch to all of this.
+Setting aside the case where you were persisting the Message Id and PopReceipt somewhere that is accessible when your system un-crashes (don't do that), there is one other catch to all of this.
 Every time you call UpdateMessage to extend the visibility timeout or update the content, a new PopReceipt is issued.
 This means that in order to continue processing it and complete (Update and Delete) you have to have perfect tracking of the latest PopReceipt throughout the lifetime of the job.

-So when you have a network error (which is the subject of another post and numerous support tickets) and don&#8217;t receive the response to a successful UpdateMessage, you lose the last PopReceipt, even if you can continue and successfully complete processing and only lost one Update call out of 100 during the lifetime of a long-lived Message.
+So when you have a network error (which is the subject of another post and numerous support tickets) and don't receive the response to a successful UpdateMessage, you lose the last PopReceipt, even if you can continue and successfully complete processing and only lost one Update call out of 100 during the lifetime of a long-lived Message.

 ## The PopReceiptMismatch Error